-Industrial Immersion Heaters from Durex Industries
+Electric Immersion Heaters from Durex Industries

 Our screw plug, flange, and over-the-side immersion heaters are designed to provide a quick and efficient way to reach and maintain required temperatures to prevent liquids from freezing in colder conditions, maintain production flow at a constant temperature, provide precise heat distribution, and allow fluids to transfer effectively.

-Durex process immersion heaters are constructed from hairpin bent tubular heating elements brazed or welded into threaded screw plugs or flanges and typically inserted horizontally through the side of a tank or vessel directly into the fluid.
+Durex immersion heaters are constructed from hairpin bent tubular heating elements brazed or welded into threaded screw plugs or flanges and typically inserted horizontally through the side of a tank or vessel directly into the fluid.

 Using direct heating allows for the fluid to quickly reach the desired temperature and ensure optimized high performance results.

-Contact Durex Industries for Process Immersion Heaters
+Contact Durex Industries for Immersion heating

 We have thousands of standard designed immersions heaters for quick field replacements and convenient ordering.
 Durex also has extensive experience with custom designed electric immersion heaters for storage tanks, reservoirs, and circulation flow applications.

 Buy screw plug immersion heater standard designs directly from our online store.
 Quick ship!